reactioncommerce/reaction-docs/public-docs/installation-reaction-platform.md

 Most Reaction services need certain environment variables set properly before they will start.
 Each project has a `.env.example` file that is copied to a Git-ignored `.env` file by the project's pre-build script.
 In most cases, these should have the correct values for running locally by default, but it's a good idea to review them.

 Later, when you pull new commits for a project or check out a different branch, the project may have changed requirements for environment variables.
 But your `.env` file will not update automatically because it is Git-ignored.
 Thus, it's a good idea after every pull or checkout to either rebuild the project or `cd` into the project folder and run the `bin/setup` script.
-(For the `reaction` project, the script is at `.reaction/scripts/setup` instead of `bin/setup` due to how Meteor works.)
 This script will copy missing environment variables from `.env.example` to `.env`.
 Alternatively, you can compare and update `.env` manually.

 ### Docker commands